Dean, School of Art

 Exceptional experience may be considered in lieu of a terminal degree.

-- Direct and transparent communication style, capable of building trust and rapport with a broad array of faculty, students, staff and alum
+- Direct and transparent communication style, capable of building trust and rapport with a broad array of faculty, students, staff, and alumni.

-• Devoted mentor, constantly seeking ways to further enable others to excel
+- Record as devoted mentor, constantly seeking ways to further enable others to excel.

 ABOUT THE UNIVERSITY